Personal FM transmitter: Legality

 Industry Canada permits transmitters that have an output lower than 100 μV/m at 30 m (approximately 1 microwatt output).
 However, an exception is made for "personal radiocommunication transmitters providing short range transmissions to nearby FM receivers (e.g. FM transmitters integrated in MP3 players) ... without a license."

-In the United States, Part 15 of the U.S. Federal Communications Commission rules specifies that no license is needed if range of the transmitter does not exceed 200 ft, although the Part 15 rules specify that the field strength should not exceed 250 μV/m (48db) at 3 meters, which is less than the service contour for commercial stations (60db), necessary for the satisfactory reception of FM stereo.
+In the United States, Part 15 of the U.S. Federal Communications Commission rules specifies that no license is needed if range of the transmitter does not exceed 200 ft, although the Part 15 rules specify that the field strength should not exceed 250 μV/m (48 dB) at 3 meters, which is less than the service contour for commercial stations (60 dB), necessary for the satisfactory reception of FM stereo.

 In Japan, no license is needed for devices with a signal strength of less than 500 μV/m at 3 meters.